-The conclusions deriving from the 2020 subcommittee seek to ensure macroeconomic stability by adhering to expenditure limits and fiscal deficit, as well as implementing the recently adopted Joint Conclusions on the 2020 Economic Reform Programme, which address structural challenges exacerbated by the COVID-19 pandemic and aim to stimulate economic recovery in the short and medium term and implement the SAA.
+The conclusions deriving from the 2021 subcommittee seek to ensure macroeconomic and macro-financial stability by respecting the limit, including monitoring the ongoing expenditures of the public debt situation and the deficit of fiscal rules, adequate control measures, if the level of public debt continues to increase.
+It is also recommended to implement the conclusions and implement the recently adopted Joint Conclusions on the 2020 Economic Reform Programme which aim at the structural challenges exacerbated by the COVID-19 pandemic and aim at stimulating economic recovery in the short and medium term implementation of the SAA.
 According to the EC, all public expenditures, including procurement, disbursements for the recovery programme or state aid, must be made in accordance with the principles of transparency and oversight of public expenditure.